Carrollian $Lw_{1+\infty}$ representation from twistor space: Introduction

 \quad On another front, while the $w_{1+\infty}$ structure was explicitly related to the celestial operator product expansions of soft gravitons, it was not clear how it could be seen to emerge from a gravitational phase space point of view.
 To remedy this situation, the works \cite{Freidel:2021dfs,Freidel:2021ytz} proposed a construction of charges associated with a higher-spin tower of symmetries.
 One of the key properties of these higher-spin charges is that they satisfy a set of recursion relations which, once truncated to quadratic order in the fields, is equivalent to the tower of conformally soft symmetries.
-This allowed the authors of \cite{Freidel:2021ytz} to provide a canonical realization of the $Lw_{1+\infty}$ algebra on the gravitational phase space from the bracket of (a renormalized version of) these higher-spin charges.
-In \cite{Freidel:2023gue, Hu:2023geb} it was further shown that these canonical charges form a representation of a shifted Schouten-Nijenhuis algebra, which reduces to $Lw_{1+\infty}$ under certain holomorphicity conditions of the transformation parameters.
+This allowed the authors of \cite{Freidel:2021ytz} to provide a canonical realization of the $\mathscr Lw_{1+\infty}$ algebra on the gravitational phase space from the bracket of (a renormalized version of) these higher-spin charges.
+In \cite{Freidel:2023gue, Hu:2023geb} it was further shown that these canonical charges form a representation of a shifted Schouten-Nijenhuis algebra, which reduces to $\mathscr Lw_{1+\infty}$ under certain holomorphicity conditions of the transformation parameters.
 We will in fact be able to show that this canonical realization precisely coincides with the twistor action.

-\quad The goal of this work is therefore to provide a direct derivation of the action of $w_{1+\infty}$ symmetries on fields living at null infinity ($\mathscr I$) from its twistor action.
-We will refer to objects intrinsically living at $\mathscr I$ as `Carrollian fields', following a recent nomenclature (see \cite{Donnay:2022aba,Donnay:2022wvx,Bagchi:2022emh} and references therein).
-Our derivation will consist of a direct computation where we `bring down to $\mathscr I$' the action of $Lw_{1+\infty}$ symmetries in twistor space.
+\quad The goal of this work is therefore to provide a direct derivation of the representation\footnote{In other terms, the linear action of $\mathscr Lw_{1+\infty}$ on linearized fields at $\mathscr{I}$.} of $\mathscr L w_{1+\infty}$ symmetries on fields living at null infinity ($\mathscr I$) from its twistor action.
+We will refer to objects intrinsically living at $\mathscr I$ as `Carrollian fields', following a recent nomenclature (see \cite{Donnay:2022aba,Donnay:2022wvx,Bagchi:2022emh} and references therein for a Carrollian perspective and see \cite{Mason:2022hly,Mason:2023mti} for recent works connecting the Carrollian and twistor perspective).
+Our derivation will consist of a direct computation where we `bring down to $\mathscr I$' the action of $\mathscr Lw_{1+\infty}$ symmetries in twistor space.
 More precisely, we will follow the sequence of steps which are outlined in Fig. \ref{fig:twistor_journey}.